Message received. We will be in touch.

 Security Program Assessment

-We assess whether your security program is functioning operationally or functionally on paper.
+We assess whether your security program is functioning operationally or just on paper.
 We find the offshore access invisible in your SOC 2 report.
 The exception list that undermines your control framework.
 The gap between your certified posture and your operational one.
 The deliverable is not another compliance report.
-It is the truth about what your environment actually contains.
+It is the truth.

 02